CAS Faculty Mentoring

 A similar committee meeting (or a meeting with all full professors in the unit) is recommended for all tenured associate professors to provide annual feedback on progress towards promotion.

-For clinical-track assistant professors and full-time instructors, an annual meeting with a similar mentoring committee is highly recommended.
-If there are too few faculty in the unit to provide mentoring, the unit chair or director should consult with CAS Associate Deans for Faculty Development for assistance in identifying appropriate faculty mentors in other CAS units.
+For career-track assistant professors and full-time lecturers, an annual meeting with a similar mentoring committee is highly recommended.
+If there are too few faculty in the unit to provide mentoring, the unit chair or director should consult with the CAS associate dean for faculty for assistance in identifying appropriate faculty mentors in other CAS units.
 The associate deans are also available to provide mentoring to individual faculty.

 Annual mentoring meetings should be focused primarily on progress regarding specific criteria relevant to promotion in the unit and in the college.
 Both mentees and mentors should review the criteria before and during each meeting.